-·In the event that a qualified person is appointed through the above process but unavoidable circumstances arise in which he or she is unable to fulfill his or her duties and responsibilities, the said President and CEO will be dismissed by a resolution of the Board of Directors after careful consideration by the Nomination and Remuneration Advisory Committee.
+•In the event that a qualified person is appointed through the above process but unavoidable circumstances arise in which he or she is unable to fulfill his or her duties and responsibilities, the said CEO will be dismissed by a resolution of the Board of Directors after careful consideration by the Nomination and Remuneration Advisory Committee.

-·Whether the President and CEO is fulfilling his or her duties and responsibilities is confirmed at the CEO Review Meeting and reviewed and confirmed at a meeting of the Nomination and Remuneration Advisory Committee convened based on the review.
+·Whether the CEO is fulfilling his or her duties and responsibilities is confirmed at the

+CEO Review Meeting and reviewed and confirmed at a meeting of the Nomination and Remuneration Advisory Committee convened based on the review.

 Supplementary The establishment of effective internal control and proactive Principles enterprise risk management systems has the potential to support 4.3.4 sound risk-taking.
-The board should appropriately establish such systems on an enterprise basis and oversee the operational status, besides utilizing the internal audit department.
+The board should appropriately establish suc systems on an enterprise basis and oversee the operational status, besides utilizing the internal audit department.

-- A committee that oversees compliance and risk management has been set up in the Company, and while coordinating with organizations that have been set up to fulfill the compliance and risk management functions in the respective regional headquarters located in the major regions across the globe, this committee is responsible for corporate quality improvement by enhancing legitimate and fair corporate activities of the Group, and risk management.
-The committee proposes and reports important matters and the status of their progress to the Board of Directors through the Representative Director, President and CEO as necessary. - •The Company deploys a person in charge of promoting legitimate and fair corporate activities of the Group and risk management at each Group company and business site, plans and promotes regular training and educational activities on corporate ethics, and responds to incidents and manages risks.
-The department in charge of risk management and the committee that oversees compliance and risk management share information regularly with the persons in charge deployed within each Group company and business site. - ·Internal audits conducted by the Internal Audit Department also include audits of the Company's risk management system and its operational status.
-The results of the audits are reported to Representative Director President and CEO, Director Chief Financial Officer, and Audit & Supervisory Board members every month, and they are also regularly reported to the Board of Directors.
+- ·A committee that oversees compliance and risk management has been set up in the Company, and while coordinating with organizations that have been set up to fulfill the compliance and risk management functions in the respective regional headquarters located in the major regions across the globe, this committee is responsible for corporate quality improvement by enhancing legitimate and fair corporate activities of the Group, and risk management.
+The committee proposes and reports important matters and the status of their progress to the Board of Directors through the Representative Director and President as necessary. - •The Company deploys a person in charge of promoting legitimate and fair corporate activities of the Group and risk management at each Group company and business site, plans and promotes regular training and educational activities on corporate ethics, and responds to incidents and manages risks.
+The department in charge of risk management shares information regularly with the persons in charge deployed within each Group company and business site. - ·Internal audits conducted by the Internal Audit Department also include audits of the Company's risk management system and its operational status.
+The results of the audits are reported to Representative Director Chairman and CEO, Director Chief Financial Officer, and Audit & Supervisory Board members every month, and they are also reported to the Board of Directors twice a year.